mathesar-foundation/mathesar-website/roadmap.md

 {% endcapture %}

-{% include highlight.html header="Upcoming Features by Category" subheader="Here are some ideas we’re thinking about.
+{% include highlight.html separator=true header="Upcoming Features by Category" subheader="Here are some ideas we’re thinking about.
 Please participate in the linked GitHub discussion if you’d like us to work on a feature!" content=highlight theme='light'%}

 {% capture highlight1 %}
 Have any feedback or suggestions for features?
 You can contact us at: